conquerhuang/FDSiamFC/README.md

 Go to './tools/train_FDSiamFC.py'

-modify the 'root_dir' in line 16.
+Modify the 'root_dir' in line 16.

 root_dir is the path where you stored the cropped training dataset.

-run
+Run

     train_FDSiamFC.py